-PSM 713-01 30 of 31 CPS INVESTIGATION - GENERAL INSTRUCTIONS PSB 2024-001 3-1-2024 • Verification of the safety and whereabouts of listed in investigation persons. of all children • Interviews with adults. • Observations of the home and/or scene of a abuse/neglect. alleged • Any documentation obtained to support the (medical reports, police reports, etc.). conclusion v the relevant facts/evidence obtained during stigation led to case outcome. the category disposition, the risk level, and any rrides applied. applicable names of individuals added to central regist firmed case type, if applicable. ry and the • Any services recommended, offered, or referred , if applicable. • Any safety plans developed with the family. ● If a petition was filed and rationale.
-Submission for Approval of Investigation Upon completion of an investigation meeting policy and legal requirements, the case manager must submit the case for supervisory approval.
+- Verification of the safety and whereabouts of all children listed in investigation persons. - Interviews with adults. - Observations of the home and/or scene of alleged abuse/neglect. - Any documentation obtained to support the conclusion (medical reports, police reports, etc.). - How the relevant facts/evidence obtained during the investigation led to case outcome. - The category disposition, the risk level, and any applicable overrides applied. - The names of individuals added to central registry and the confirmed case type, if applicable. - Any services recommended, offered, or referred, if applicable. - Any safety plans developed with the family. - If a petition was filed and rationale.

+Submission for Approval of Investigation

+Upon completion of an investigation meeting policy and legal requirements, the case manager must submit the case for supervisory approval.
 Supervisors may return the case with corrections if additional steps need to be taken.
-Corrections must corrections if additional steps need to be taken.
 Corrections must be completed by the case manager in a timely manner to ensure the investigation is approved within 14-calendar days of initial submission for approval of the investigation.